 I have curated this blog post because accidents and surgeries happen.
 This blog post is for people who are looking for ways to support their healing.

-I want to thank the healer community that I reached out, for responding to my email about wound healing and sharing their experiences and skills.
+I want to thank the healer community that I reached out, to for responding to my email about wound healing and sharing their experiences and skills.

 Many healers said that this is not their specialty.